 Systematic Identification of High-Risk CVD Patients

-Healthy Hearts is an innovative programme aiming to reduce deaths from Cardiovascular Disease (CVD) through better identification of those at risk of heart attack or stroke in Greater Manchester.
+Greater Manchester Healthy Hearts is an innovative programme aiming to reduce deaths from Cardiovascular Disease (CVD) through better identification of those at risk of heart attack or stroke in our region.

 The project will work closely with Clinical Commissioning Groups to find those at highest risk of CVD, including those with high blood pressure and high cholesterol in a systematic and targeted approach.
 The programme will also link with targeted health checks and lifestyle interventions.
 Data shows that if each CCG in the area reached the level of the five best similar CCGs, there would be 356 fewer deaths for under 75-year-olds each year.